Ben-H1/4chan-Image-Downloader/README.md

 A simple Chrome extension allowing you to easily download images from a 4chan or 4channel thread.

-# Usage
+# Installation
-## Downloaded from GitHub
+## Installing from GitHub
-Download the [latest release](https://github.com/Ben-H1/4chan-Image-Downloader/releases) and unzip it to a directory of your choice.
+- Download the [latest release](https://github.com/Ben-H1/4chan-Image-Downloader/releases) and unzip it to a directory of your choice.

-## Downloaded from the Google Chrome Web Store
+## Installing from the Google Chrome Web Store